MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/02-qna.md

     > **NOTE**
     > Custom Question Answering uses Azure Search to index and query the knowledge base of questions and answers.

-1. Wait for deployment to complete, and then view the deployment details.
+1. Wait for deployment to complete, and then go to the deployed resource.
+1. View the **Keys and Endpoint** page.
+You will need the information on this page later in the exercise.

 ## Create a question answering project